pkdevpl/osk-obelix-photoshoot/README.md

 # OSK Obelix Photoshoot

 ## About
-Below are images from photoshoot I did for a driving school.
-They were needed for new website and social media posts.
-Photoshoot took about 2 hours and post-processing about one working day.
+Below are images from a driving school photoshoot.
+They were needed for website and social media posts.
+Photoshoot took about 2 hours on sunday morning and were post-processed with Adobe Photoshop.
 Please, do not use those images without written permission.

+## Images

 ![Kia Front](/images/kia_001.png)
 ![Kia Front](/images/kia_002.png)